Report on Carcinogens, Twelfth Editiona€„ (2011)

 Treatment technique, action level = 0.015 mg/L for lead.

-Numerous requirements have been established to reduce exposure to lead in drinking water due to
+Numerous requirements have been established to reduce exposure to lead in

 lead leaching from lead pipes and lead fittings.